 Tools we considered but excluded

-• Insightly: UX has not been updated meaningfully since 2022
+• Insightly: UX has not been updated meaningfully since 2022, no AI investment, falling behind on integrations

 • ActiveCampaign CRM: Better as a marketing automation tool; the CRM module is shallow versus Pipedrive or Freshsales at the same price point